Committees of the Seimas

 The Committee on European Affairs shall be made up of no less than 15 members according to the principle of proportional representation of the parliamentary groups.
 Seimas members who are on the other committees, and members of the Board of the Seimas may be members of the Committee on European Affairs.

-Chairman and Deputy Chairman of a Seimas Committee
+Chair and Deputy Chair of a Seimas Committee

-The committee shall elect its Chairman and Deputy Chairman.
-The committee Chairman and Deputy Chairman shall be approved by the Seimas.
+The committee shall elect its Chair and Deputy Chair.
+The committee Chair and Deputy Chair shall be approved by the Seimas.
 If the Seimas does not approve the presented candidate, the committee must select another candidate.

-A member of the Board of the Seimas (except the case of the Committee on European Affairs), a Seimas member - Government member, the Chairman or Deputy Chairman of a Seimas commission may not serve as a committee Chairman and Deputy Chairman.
+A member of the Board of the Seimas (except the case of the Committee on European Affairs), a Seimas member - Government member, the Chair or Deputy Chair of a Seimas commission may not serve as a committee Chair and Deputy Chair.

-The Chairman of the Committee on European Affairs shall be elected from among the members of the Board of the Seimas.
-The Chairman of the Committee on European Affairs shall have Deputies, one of which is the Chairman of the Committee on Foreign Affairs.
-The number of Deputy Chairmen shall be established by the Seimas.
-The Chairman and Deputy Chairman of a committee shall be re-elected when the committee is formed anew.
+The Chair of the Committee on European Affairs shall be elected from among the members of the Board of the Seimas.
+The Chair of the Committee on European Affairs shall have Deputies, one of which is the Chair of the Committee on Foreign Affairs.
+The number of Deputy Chairs shall be established by the Seimas.
+The Chair and Deputy Chair of a committee shall be re-elected when the committee is formed anew.